01 — The Idea & Foundation

 Bits 27-30: Legendary ID

 One u32.
 4 bytes.
-That’s the entire identity of a piece of gear.
+The entire identity of a piece of gear.

 The GearEncode macro assembles it: